 Why do lenses vary in price when they all look the same?
-Lenses are highly technical products that in many cases will require a greater investment than your frames.
+They are highly technical products that in many cases will require a greater investment than your frames.
 As the many built-in benefits are not visible at a glance, it can be hard to compare like for like.

 We break down some of the key features and benefits that differentiate one lens from the next so that you are equipped to make an informed decision and choose the best for your eyes.